ontoligent-design/polo2/README.md

 cd polo2

 # Install the package.
 Do this every time you pull from the repo to
-# make the changes are active in your python environment.
+# make the changes active in your python environment.
 sudo python3 setup.py install

 # Test the installation -- this should return a help screen.
-# If this does not work, you may need to install some python libraries,
+# If this does not work, you may need to install some Python libraries,
-# or you may be using the wrong version of python.
+# or you may be using the wrong version of Python.
 polo

-# Now move out of the repo and create a new project directory.
+# Now move out of the repo and create a new project directory with the polo
+# command line tool.
 For example,
 # you might move one level up from the cloned and have a project called
 # 'myproject'.
 If so, do the following:
 cd ..